JessicaBarnett/angular-component-map/README.md

   - "debug": run this to run the data-building code with `inspect`

 ## Bugfix TODO
-1) note 'DelayUnit' in the tree.  should be 'JourneyDelayComponent'.
-Regex to match component names is currently matching class definitions before the @Component metadata block opens.  must fix.
-2) every time you regenerate data, the json file changes even if the files didn't.
+1) every time you regenerate data, the json file changes even if the files didn't.
 Sort by # of children, and then alphabetically before writing json, to ensure consistent ordering.
-3) get rid of 'user/jessica' in the paths in build_trees.js
+2) get rid of 'user/jessica' in the paths in build_trees.js
-4) make sure this works for wire too
+3) make sure this works for wire too

 ## Feature TODO
 1) move the labels with children to the same position as the actual children for better readability